Ellis District Court Plan

 I. Preamble

 During Ellis County’s budgetary process for the 2018-2019 fiscal year, the Commissioners Court approved the creation of an Ellis County Indigent Defense Coordinator position, referred to within the Plan as the "Indigent Defense Coordinator".
 This was partly accomplished with a grant from the Texas Indigent Defense Commission.
 During Ellis County’s 2019-2020 fiscal year, the Commissioners Court continued to authorize the position and established a separate departmental line item budget.
 In addition, the Ellis County Indigent Defense Committee (referred to within the Plan as the "Indigent Defense Committee") was formed by those Judges of the courts of record in Ellis County who regularly handle felony, misdemeanor, and/or juvenile cases.
 The purpose of the Indigent Defense Committee was/is to provide general guidelines by which the Indigent Defense Coordinator would be hired, compensated, managed, monitored, and reviewed.
+During Ellis County’s budgetary process for the 2024-2025 fiscal year, the Commissioners Court approved a second Indigent Defense Coordinator position.

-By this Plan, the District Judges referenced in Paragraph-1 above hereby fully assign the Indigent Defense Coordinator with the responsibility to serve, under the supervision of the Indigent Defense Committee and the individual Judges, as a primary authorized appointing authority for indigent counsel in Ellis County, whose duties shall include: (i) review all requests for court appointed counsel; (ii) appoint attorneys in a fair, neutral, and nondiscriminatory manner; (iii) notify attorneys of appointments; (iv) notify defendants of their appointment or determination of ineligibility for court appointed counsel; (v) maintain attorney appointment lists and supporting records; (vi) develop and implement systems/procedures related to core functions; (vii) serve as the chief liaison with the Texas Indigent Defense Commission; (viii) perform key liaison functions in Ellis County between the judges, court coordinators, attorneys, jail administrators, county judge, county commissioners court, and county auditor; and (ix) perform additional duties as requested by the individual Judges or as designated by the Ellis County Indigent Defense Committee.
+By this Plan, the District Judges referenced in Paragraph-1 above hereby fully assign the Indigent Defense Coordinators with the responsibility to serve, under the supervision of the Indigent Defense Committee and the individual Judges, as a primary authorized appointing authority for indigent counsel in Ellis County, whose duties shall include: (i) review all requests for court appointed counsel; (ii) appoint attorneys in a fair, neutral, and nondiscriminatory manner; (iii) notify attorneys of appointments; (iv) notify defendants of their appointment or determination of ineligibility for court appointed counsel; (v) maintain attorney appointment lists and supporting records; (vi) develop and implement systems/procedures related to core functions; (vii) serve as the chief liaison with the Texas Indigent Defense Commission; (viii) perform key liaison functions in Ellis County between the judges, court coordinators, attorneys, jail administrators, county judge, county commissioners court, and county auditor; and (ix) perform additional duties as requested by the individual Judges or as designated by the Ellis County Indigent Defense Committee.

 Prompt Magistration